keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Problems-with-Generative-Adversarial-Networks-(GANs).md

 GANs suffer from three major problems[^3][^4]:

-1. *Mode dropping*[^5] (AKA *mode collapse*): In practice GANs might generate only a limited subset of the desired outputs variety, and ignore modes of the underlying true data distribution.
+1. *Mode dropping*[^5] (AKA *mode collapse*): In practice GANs might generate only a proper subset of the desired outputs variety, and ignore modes of the underlying true data distribution.

    > Visualised example of **mode dropping**:
    > ![image-20200522215210097](../assets/image-20200522215210097.png)